JingLiu122/VidJot/README.md

 # VidJot
 ## Overview
-A simple web-app that can jotting down video ideas and then upload them to a registered account.
-Once jotted down an idea for a video, a user can edit or delete that idea.
-VidJot is also a live application on internet.
+VidJot is a web-app that can help the users to jotting down their video ideas for their future uploading (*Youtube, Twitch, etc.*).
+To create a quality video with strong content, the user better have to plan, script, and edit their ideas first before delivering it to the viewers.
+VidJot serves the purpose of that.
+Also if the users is a full-time or hard-core video uploader/editor, VidJot can help them to manage and organize their uploading schudle.
+VidJot is also a live application on internet: [links](URL_to_wiki)

+##Getting Started